Hysterectomy Surgery in Colorado Springs, CO

 - Post-menopausal or near menopausal women may desire ovarian removal to markedly reduce the risk of ovarian cancer in the future

-If a woman is less than 50 years old and elects to have her ovaries removed, I do highly encourage the use of estrogen/hormones until she is into her mid-fifties.
-Estrogen replacement in this group of women will decrease risk for heart disease, improve sexual functioning, strengthen bones, help maintain weight control, keep hair and skin younger appearing, and does not appear to increase risk for breast cancer.
+If a woman is less than 50 years old and elects to have her ovaries removed, Dr. Tubbs does highly encourage the use of estrogen/hormones until she is into her mid-fifties.
+Estrogen replacement in this group of women will decrease risk for heart disease, improve sexual functioning, strengthen bones, help maintain weight control, keep hair and skin appearing younger, and does not appear to increase risk for breast cancer.
 In studies, a woman who opts to use estrogen after hysterectomy and ovarian removal appear to live longer and do better than women who opt not to use hormones after hysterectomy and ovarian removal in this age group.